Skip to content

 Third-party, fire and theft insurance offers the same cover as third-party insurance, but also covers you if your car is stolen or damaged by fire.

-It gives you more cover than a basic third-party policy, but not as much as comprehensive insurance.
-Third-party, fire and theft can be a good option if your car is relatively cheap and straightforward to repair.
+Third-party, fire and theft could be an option if your car is relatively cheap and straightforward to repair.

 Is it cheaper to pay for third-party cover monthly or annually?